-Removal from Megan’s Law
+Removal From Megan’s Law and Lifetime Supervision

 Megan’s Law is actually a set of statutes that require the public disclosure of certain information regarding sex offenders.
 Community Supervision for Life/CSL or, more recently, Parole Supervision for Life/PSL are laws requiring, among other things, sex offender supervision by a parole officer.

 Megan’s Law was enacted in New Jersey in 1994.
 In 1996, Megan’s Law was enacted on the federal level, giving states the ability to alert the public of the presence of a sex offender in the community.
 Another federal law enacted in 2016 requires that foreign governments receive notice when a United States citizen who is a registered sex offender enters their country.

 Individuals who are convicted, or juveniles who are adjudicated delinquent, of a “sex offense” as defined in the New Jersey criminal code must register as sex offenders, and can be subject to parole supervision for life.
 The obligations associated with registration and supervision can require them to maintain regular contact with police and parole officers, bar them from living or working in certain places or settings, require them to comply with travel restrictions, and prevent them from using the Internet.
 Sometimes, Megan’s Law registration and PSL can even prevent someone from attending family events, such as their own child’s birthday party.
 Registration also carries a severe social stigma that can be, and often is, embarrassing and humiliating.

 To get off Megan’s Law, a person must:

 - Let 15 years pass from the time of their conviction or release from custody (whichever is later);

 - Show that they are unlikely to pose a threat to the safety of others in the community;

 - Must not have a conviction for more than one sex offense; and